 I understand that people are in the service industry to make money (we all are), but in my opinion, it’s way more satisfying to receive a tip for doing your job well and with pride rather than having to resort to using manipulative methods in a hope to bank more cash.

-Here is one of the pictures I was sent to my Facebook page from someone who found it on their news feed:
+Here is one of the pictures I was sent to us from someone who found it on their news feed: